fzingg/hyperloop-showcase/README.md

 Ruby libraries are distributed as gems, and are managed in your Rails app using the Gemfile and bundler.

-In the Javascript world things are still evolving but I have found that the easiest way to manage Javascript libraries is using NPM (Node Package Manager) and Webpack.
+In the JavaScript world things are still evolving but I have found that the easiest way to manage JavaScript libraries is using NPM (Node Package Manager) and Webpack.
 Pretty much every front end library is packaged with NPM these days so it is easy to get help and most things just work.

 Happily NPM, Webpack, Rails, and **HyperReact** can all play together very nicely.